E-2. California County Population Estimates and Components of Change by Year — July 1, 2010–2018

 State Estimate.
 The state population is estimated using the Driver License Address Change (DLAC) Method.
 This composite method separately estimates the population under age 18, 18 through 64, and 65 years and older.
 Administrative records such as births, deaths, driver license address changes, tax return data, Medicare and Medi-Cal enrollment, immigration reports, elementary school enrollments, and group quarters population are among the data used in this method.
 All data used to develop these estimates are in summary tables and do not reveal the identity of any individual.

 DLAC Method.
 A modified version of the state Driver License Address Change (DLAC) method is used for counties.
-County proportions of the state total result from changes in county population values for births, deaths, school enrollment, foreign and domestic migration, medical aid enrollments, and group quarters population.
+County proportions of the state total result from changes in county population values for births, deaths, school enrollment, foreign and domestic migration, medical care and medical aid enrollments, and group quarters population.

 Ratio-Correlation Method.
 This method models change in household population as a function of changes in the distributions of driver licenses, school enrollments, and housing units.
 Estimates of county group quarters are added.